umbraco/UmbracoDocs/Fundamentals/Setup/Server-Setup/Load-Balancing/azure-web-apps-v9.md

 **Do not scale your backoffice administrative environment** this is not supported and can cause issues.

-The public facing subscriber Azure Web Apps can be manually or automatically scaled up or down and is supported by Umbraco's load balancing.
+The public-facing subscriber Azure Web Apps can be manually or automatically scaled up or down and is supported by Umbraco's load balancing.

 ## Deployment considerations